lachatak/ddd-consoleroulette/README.md

 - Domain, subdomain, bounded context.
 As it is a really simple example the entire application is implemented in one bounded-context.
 - Context mapping
 - Entities
 - Domain events.
 One of the most exciting area.
 Its is quite of complex to do it properly but there are nice solutions [out there](https://github.com/matemagyari/reference-ddd-blackjack).
+Possible future improvements.
 - Integrating bounded contexts
 - Event Sourcing.

-It has really big potential.
-Recently I have seen some interesting solutions based on akka and ES.
+## Other technical details ###
+- java 7 complient (why not java8?
+I rather use scala than java8). try-with-resource, type inference for collections, executors, locks
+- spring java config
+- >90% code coverage
+- It hasn't got any integration tests just unit tests.
+Future improvements